Strategies and initiatives

 Jobs Victoria services

-Jobs Victoria Advocates support Victorians looking for work in local communities – in libraries, community centres, sports clubs, public housing foyers and shopping centres, online and over the phone – to connect people with the information, support and training that’s right for them.
+Jobs Victoria Advocates support Victorians looking for work in local communities and connect people with the information, support and training that’s right for them.

-Jobs Victoria Mentors help people tobecome work-ready, find a job that suits them, and support them in their role for the first six months.
-Jobs Victoria Partners specialise in working with local employers to identify their business needs, and Mentors connect employers to candidates with the right skills and potential to work in their business.
+Jobs Victoria Mentors help people to become work-ready, find a job that suits them, and support them in their role for the first six months.

-Jobs Victoria Career Counsellors provide career guidance to people who are looking for work or seeking a career change.
-They help people understand their career options and give them the tools and confidence they need to pursue them.
+Jobs Victoria Career Counsellors provide career guidance to those looking for work or seeking a career change.

-People looking for work, employers and supporting organisations can call the Jobs Victoria hotline on 1300 208 575 for information, advice and connections to local Jobs Victoria services.
+The Jobs Victoria hotline: people looking for work, employers and supporting organisations can call the hotline on 1300 208 575 for information, advice and connections to local Jobs Victoria services.

 Jobs Victoria Work and Learning Centres help jobseekers, especially those living in public housing, to find local training, work experience and jobs.
-Jobs Victoria works in partnership with the Brotherhood of St Laurence and other local community agencies to run five Work and Learning Centres around Victoria: located in Fitzroy, North Geelong, Moe, Ballarat and Shepparton.
+They’re in Fitzroy, North Geelong, Moe, Ballarat and Shepparton.

 The Youth Employment Scheme provides young people with an opportunity to work in the Victorian Public Service for 12 months while completing accredited training.